-Many businesses have reduced personal service in their stores in order to cut costs.
-Self-service is everywhere you look: online, at gas stations and big-box stores, and now many grocery stores have self-checkout lanes.
+Self-service is everywhere you look: online, at gas stations and big-box stores, and now at many grocery stores with self-checkout lanes.

 At smaller hardware stores, you may be able to bring in your project’s written dimensions and ask a staff member to help with planning and estimating materials.

-You can do many DIY tasks and projects without buying a saw by purchasing materials at a hardware store that cuts them to the lengths you need.
+If you don’t have a saw, you can do many DIY tasks and projects by purchasing your materials at a hardware store that cuts things like wood to the lengths you need.

 Both Lowe’s and Ace stores will cut pipe as well as thread it.